shivams1208/fetch_analytics_take_home/README.md

    `docker run -p 8889:8889 analytics`

-After executing the second command, you will receive two links to access the Jupyter notebook.
+Upon running the second command, two URLs will be displayed in the command-line interface, accompanied by a prompt suggesting you *copy and paste one of these URLs*.
 Attempt to open both links in your web browser and proceed with the one that successfully launches the Jupyter notebook interface.